Angel-Briones/PSL-dynamic-signs-Data-Collection-LSTM-model/README.md

 1. Capture the samples with capture_samples.py
 2. Generate the .h5 (keypoints) of each word or phrase with create_keypoints.py
 3. Training and testing the model based on metrics with training_testing_model_loss_acc_confusionmatrix-graphs.py
+4. The weights of our model are recorded with the name of: actions_15.keras